Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ## Design Build

 In this section, you will build and run the 2D-FFT design using the AI Engine implementation.
 You will compile the AI Engine design and integrate it into a larger system design (including the PL kernels and PS host application).
-Review [Integrating the Application Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_2/vitis_doc/yii1603912637443.html) for the general flow.
+Review the [Integrating the Application section in the AI Engine Documentation](https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Integrating-the-Application-Using-the-Vitis-Tools-Flow) for the general flow.

 At the end of this section, the design flow will generate a new directory (called `build/`).
 Underneath are sub-directories named `(cint16_dsns-cfloat_dsns)/fft2d_$(MAT_ROWS)x$(MAT_COLS)/x$(FFT_2D_INSTS)/` (for example, `cint16_dsns/fft2d_1024x2048/x1/`) depending on the datatype `${FFT_2D_DT}`, value of matrix dimensions `${MAT_ROWS}`, `${MAT_COLS}` and the number of instances `$(FFT_2D_INSTS)` chosen in the build.
 Each sub-directory contains the `hw_emu/` and/or `hw/` subfolders.
 The respective subfolders contain `Work/` and `libadf.a`, outputs from the AI Engine compiler, the host app executable and the builds, targeted to `hw` or `hw_emu` respectively.
 The `hw_emu/` subfolder contains the build for hardware emulation.
 The `hw/` subfolder contains the build for hardware run on a VCK190 board.